 First, determine the number of Regular Attendees (using a whole number) that will be used in the formula.
 The Regular Attendees are the number of students who will attend the 21st CCLC Program for 30 days or more.
 The number of Regular Attendees used in the funding formula cannot exceed 30% of the total enrolled students at the school on October 1.
 Applicants must use The Oct1 - October 1 Enrollment Report located in ADEConnect's AzEDS Portal.
 Within that Report, use the "Total Passed by School:" number for the Total Enrollment.
 This is the official October 1 enrollment count, and this official October 1 enrollment number will be verified by ADE.
 Caution: Do not use the "Total Enrollments by School:" number because this number includes students who may have been submitted but were not counted towards the official October 1 enrollment due to being counted elsewhere or not passing some other October 1 data integrity rule.
+Non-Local Education Agencies will need to work with the district and school to obtain this information, if access to ADEConnect is not possible.

 NOTE: October 1 enrollments are not finalized until mid-January.
-Applicants must check their October 1 enrollment after January 31 and before submitting the application in GME.
+Applicants must check their October 1 enrollment after January 31 and before submitting the application in Grants Management Enterprise.
 ADE will verify this number using the finalized October 1 enrollment.